|Nutrition Facts (per serving)|

-In a large skillet, melt the butter and add the curry powder, stirring for 2 minutes.
+Melt the butter in a large skillet and add the curry powder, stirring for 2 minutes.

-Add onions and stir frequently, cooking the onions until soft and translucid.
+Add the onions and stir frequently, cooking until soft and translucent.

-Add in flour and ginger.
+Add the flour and ginger.
 Stir vigorously to avoid large clumps.

 Add chicken broth and pineapple.
 Mix well until there are no visible clumps of flour.
-Bring to a boil, then lower the heat and simmer, uncovered, for 5 minutes.
+Bring to a boil, lower the heat, and simmer, uncovered, for 5 minutes.

-Stir in turkey and coat all the pieces well.
+Stir in the diced turkey to coat all the pieces well.

-Cover the mixture and simmer for 10 more minutes, or until heated through.
+Cover the mixture and simmer for 10 minutes, or until heated through.

 Garnish with fresh herbs if using.
-Serve over hot cooked rice and enjoy!
+Serve over hot cooked rice.

-- Coconut milk: Replace the chicken broth for the same amount of full-fat coconut milk.
+- Coconut milk: Replace the chicken broth with the same amount of full-fat coconut milk.
 If the mixture is too thick, add 1/2 cup of water or chicken broth.
-Taste for salt as the coconut milk brings sweetness to the overall flavor.
+Taste and add salt if needed as the coconut milk brings sweetness to the overall flavor.

 - Greens: Add 3 cups of chopped spinach, kale, collard greens, or a combination of the three.
-Add them for the last 10 minutes of simmering.
+Add them during the last 10 minutes of simmering.

-- Apples: Peel and cube 2 Granny Smith apples, or other tangy and firm variety, and add them to the last 10 minutes of simmering.
+- Apples: Peel and cube 2 Granny Smith apples, or another tangy and firm variety, and add them during the last 10 minutes of simmering.

-- Carrots and Parsnips: Slice 2 medium-sized carrots and 2 medium-sized parsnips and add them right after the onions are soft and translucid.
+- Carrots and Parsnips: Slice 2 medium-sized carrots and 2 medium-sized parsnips and add them right after the onions are soft and translucent.